xiyanxiongnico/AMPGen/README.md

    ```

 5. **Install the Other Required Dependencies for the Classifier and MIC Scorer**
-   The AMPGen package requires several additional dependencies to run the classifier and MIC scorer.
+   The AMPGen package requires several additional dependencies to run the discriminator and MIC scorer.
 You can install them using the following command:
    ```bash
    pip install numpy pandas tqdm scikit-learn xgboost fair-esm matplotlib torch torchvision torchaudio pickle
    ```

-These packages include the required libraries for both the XGBoost-based classifier (`scikit-learn`, `xgboost`, etc.) and the MIC scorer (`torch`, `ProteinBertModel`, `MSATransformer`, `matplotlib`, etc.).
+These packages include the required libraries for both the XGBoost-based discriminator (`scikit-learn`, `xgboost`, etc.) and the MIC scorer (`torch`, `ProteinBertModel`, `MSATransformer`, `matplotlib`, etc.).

 ---